Houston Slip and Fall Accident Lawyer

 - Surgery may be needed to treat your injuries.
 If addictive pain medication is used as part of treatment, there’s a chance that an addiction can develop.

 - Many who fall and are injured can fear future falls.
-They curtail their activities and become isolated, and because they do less, they become weaker, increasing their chances of another fall.
+They curtail their activities and become isolated.
+Subsequently, because they do less, they become weaker, increasing their chances of another fall.